celoyd/wheather/README.md

 1. Download some satellite images
 2. Split them into strips
 3. Sort the strips, pixelwise, to remove cloud cover
-4. Average the (with luck) cloudless strips
+4. Average the cloudless strips
-5. Rejoin the strips into a (presumptively) cloudless image
+5. Rejoin the strips into a cloudless image

 The strip stuff is just for efficient parallelization on a multicore machine and can be skipped.